pomerium/documentation/content/docs/internals/mutual-auth.md

 ## What Is Mutual Authentication?

-Mutual authentication is when two parties authenticate each other’s identities before communicating over a computer network.
+Mutual authentication is when two parties authenticate each other's identities before communicating over a computer network.
 In the context of Pomerium, that typically means a client and an upstream server must authenticate each other before the server will communicate with the client over HTTPS.

-While mutual authentication is simple in theory, applying it may be complex depending on your organization’s needs.
+While mutual authentication is simple in theory, applying it may be complex depending on your organization's needs.
 This guide explains how Pomerium supports mutual authentication and can help you build a [zero trust] architecture where both clients and services are mutually authenticated.

 This guide covers the following mutual authentication methods with Pomerium: